 The lifting button retracts the anvil a small amount: enough for you to insert and remove the parts to be measured.
 When the new part is in place, release the button and you can once again take a reading on the dial.
-Notice that the lifting button is located on the right side of the body for the 0-1" (0-25mm) model shown below.
-The lifting button is on the left side on all larger models.
+The lifting button is located on the right side of the body in the 0-1" model and on the left side on all the others (see photo).

 The indicating micrometer is designed for use as a comparator.
 It features a movable anvil which is retracted by pushing the lifting button.
 The micrometer spindle is operated like any micrometer.
 When you use it to set the required dimension, and lock it in place, you will be able to make parts comparisons using the dial.
 The pointer will show deviations.

 These Mitutoyo indicating micrometers are an excellent alternative to the high-end Etalon or Mahr micrometers.
 We're surprised that they don't sell as well.
 As Roy said, "It's a beautiful machine!" and he ought to know: he's been repairing micrometers for more than 30 years.

 Below we give you the links to online purchases at Amazon.
 But, we strongly urge you to consider getting these expensive items from a brick-and-mortar authorized Mitutoyo dealer.
 If you ever need technical assistance, parts or other supplies, you will be in better hands with a dealer who understands the product rather than an automated online e-store.

 1-2" model 510-132 shown above.
 Note the rubber seals which go a long way in keeping grime and dust out of the movement when used for centerless grinding operations, for example.
 Replacement rubber bellows are available from the parts list on this page.
 They are easily replaced when worn or damaged.

 |0 – 1"||510-151||.00005"||± .0023"||check price and stock||inquire|